The Defence Committee asks key questions on Defence to piece together the bigger picture

 By Julian Lewis

-The House Magazine guide to the House of Commons Select Committees – Spring 2017
+Art of Scrutiny: The House Magazine Select Committee Guide – Spring 2017

 Like pieces in a giant jigsaw, Defence Committee Reports seek to build a clear and coherent overall picture.
 These are the fundamental questions which confront us: